Lipid Panel Blood Test

 - Very Low-Density Lipoprotein (VLDL) - Contains high amounts of Triglycerides.
 Increased VLDL is often indicative of increased risk for coronary heart disease.

 NOTE: LDL Cholesterol value is calculated based on other Lipid components.
 When Triglyceride level is over 400, the lab will not be able to accurately calculate the LDL.
 In this case, a Direct LDL test is recommended.

-A Lipid panel is often ordered as a general health screening to see if someone has unhealthy cholesterol levels which can contribute to heart disease or events like heart attacks or stroke.
+A Lipid Panel is often ordered as a general health screening to measure cholesterol levels which can contribute to heart disease or events like heart attacks or stroke.
 This test is also useful for monitoring people who are being treated for high cholesterol.
 Cholesterol testing is recommended every five years for adults and more often for those with risk factors such as smoking, being overweight, high blood pressure, diabetes, or a family history of heart disease.

 Turnaround time for the Lipid Panel is typically 1 business days.

 Note: Result turn around times are an estimate and are not guaranteed.
 Our reference lab may need additional time due to weather, holidays, confirmation/repeat testing, or equipment maintenance.